 Parking and access

-There will be some loss of paid parking along Putney Way as a result of the development, however, there will be increased transport options available when the project is complete.
+There would be some loss of paid parking along Putney Way as a result of the development, however, there would be increased transport options available when the project is complete.

-Access will continue to be made available along all existing roads though it may be restricted at times to accommodate construction vehicles.
+Access can continue to be made available along all existing roads though it may be restricted at times to accommodate construction vehicles.

-The new network for south Auckland will mean more frequent bus services, timetabled at least every 15 minutes from 7am to 7pm, 7 days a week:
+The new network for south Auckland means more frequent bus services, timetabled at least every 15 minutes from 7am to 7pm, 7 days a week:

-These services will be supported by a network of connector routes timetabled at least every 30 minutes and some peak buses, eg:
+These services would be supported by a network of connector routes timetabled at least every 30 minutes and some peak buses, eg:

 Bus stop changes

-Two temporary bus stops will be in place on Davies Avenue, outside the MIT building, to allow the new network to operate smoothly until the bus station is constructed and operational in 2017.
-The 2 bays will be made permanent after the station's completion and will be used for through-routes (not those starting or terminating at the station).
+There are 2 new bays on Davies Avenue, outside the MIT building that have been made permanent after the station's completion and can be used for through-routes (not those starting or terminating at the station).

 The new Manukau bus station presents a great opportunity for an adjacent mixed residential and commercial development that makes the most of the proximity to major public transport routes.

-The added convenience and amenity of being close to public transport will make it easy for people to live and work in the area.
+The added convenience and amenity of being close to public transport would make it easy for people to live and work in the area.